bwlewis/rthreejs/README.md

 # New in version 0.3.0 (January, 2017)

 The new 0.3.0 package version includes major changes.
-The `scatterplot3js` function generally works as before but with many more capabilities, but the `graphjs` function is very different with a new API that follows the igraph package.
+The `scatterplot3js` function generally works as before but with more capabilities.
+The `graphjs` function is very different with a new API that follows the igraph package.

 `graphjs` is now much more tightly bound to the igraph package, and the threejs package now depends on that.
 Why igraph?